-In 2017, Mrs Nieves Raspado will retire after thirty eight (38) years of service at Mountain Maid Training Center, the Good Shepherd Sisters ministry in Baguio City, Philippines.
+In 2017, Mrs Nieves Raspado retires after thirty eight (38) years of service at Mountain Maid Training Center, the Good Shepherd Sisters ministry in Baguio City, Philippines.
 Nieves' first role was as bookkeeper, then she was assigned as store cashier and for the last 22 years up to the present, as disbursing officer.

 Maricel Cango, a student worker at the Human Resource Office, interviewed Nieves on her thoughts and feelings, the low points and high points, the significant experiences of her career and life, and what her plans are for the future.